-As someone considering divorce, it’s important that you understand the rules that apply if you go to court.
-What happens to your property in a Pennsylvania divorce?
+As someone considering divorce, it’s important that you understand the laws that apply if you go to Court.
+What does a judge consider when splitting property in a Pennsylvania divorce?

-Pennsylvania wants you to equitably divide your property
+Pennsylvania equitably divides your marital property

 How does equitable distribution work?

-The goal of equitable distribution is to fairly split property and debts between the spouses.
-A judge will decide what is fair based on the property that the spouses own, their income, health, contributions to the marriage and several other factors.
+not “equally”.
+A judge will decide what is fair based on the length of the marriage, standard of living, and the income, health, and contributions to the marriage of both spouses, along with several other factors.

 Much is left to the discretion of the judge, which makes accurately predicting the outcome of property division proceedings in Pennsylvania somewhat difficult.